dorukozerr/statePatternExample/README.md

-# statePatternExample
+<h2> statePatternExample </h2>
-You can switch your site content without reloading the page with pure JS.
+You can switch your <a href="https://dorukozerr.github.io/statePatternExample/">site</a> content without reloading the page with pure JS.
 Check out the code.